AdityaSinha2305/Bus-Reservation-Management-System/README.md

 - Xampp (For local server)
 - VS Code (IDE)

+## Requirements
+- VS Code
+- Xampp control panel

 ## Getting Started
+- Clone the respository
-- Install the required library
+- Install the python libraries used in this project
-- Start the local server from xampp
+- Start the apache server and mysql from xampp
 - Run the python file in the IDE
+- Click on the link obtained in the terminal or open the flask default localhost